SAFE, FAST & FAIR

 - Cash Aid Distribution

-The process of cash aid distriubtiuon has many steps.
+The process of cash aid distribution has many steps.
 The more steps we can eliminate by replacing them digitally the faster we can be.

 So how do we achieve Fair?

 Fairness is important to all stakeholders people affected, aid workers and donors.
-If you are an aid worker you know the difficult choices you have to make when it comes to situations of scarcity of resources.
+If you are an aid worker, you know the difficult choices you have to make when it comes to situations of resource scarcity.
 121 will be fast, but it must also be fair.
 That is why 121 has been researching fair & efficient allocation of aid.

 WHAT IS 121 RESEARCHING